 About one-quarter of the jetty has a mix of sand, rocks, and seaweed at its deep bottom.
 This mix consistently attracts squids, making it easy for you to catch them in the clear waters of Glenelg Jetty all year round.

 The jetty is situated right in the middle of the residential Bay, so you get to catch squid in a family-friendly area while surrounded by great shops and restaurants.
 It also has a picnic area, parking services, and quiet fishing spots.
-You can get maps and up-to-date informationOpens in a new tab. about the angling waters of the Glenelg Jetty from the Victorian Fisheries Authority guide.
+You can get maps and up-to-date information about the angling waters of the Glenelg Jetty from the Victorian Fisheries Authority guide.

 2. Henley Beach Jetty